deepankarm/org-jina-examples/my_first_jina_app/README.md

 The South Park tutorial is really long already.
 By the time I adapt it to be "My First Jina App" it'll be even longer.
 I want to break it into smaller chunks to make it more digestible.
 This:

 * Allows for simpler linking - just link to that particular section
-* Delineates each section of tasks clearly (with traditional markdown links it's easy to know where something *starts* but easy to lose track of where it ends)
 * Is less intimidating: There's a *lot* of text and code and diagrams in some of those tutorials
-* Breaks down theory sections and practice sections.
+* Breaks down theory sections and practical sections.
 Current tutorials mingle the both

 ## Uses our latest tech